kylesluder/objc-namespaces/README.md

 **Rationale:** Allowing namespaces and other kinds of identifiers to share names complicates parsing.

 A namespace is named by a string of valid C identifier characters optionally separated by periods.

+    namespace-id :: identifier-chars [ '.' identifier-chars ]+

-There is one flat collection of namespaces; namespaces can only contain Objective-C classes, categories, protocols, and selectors.
+There is one flat collection of namespaces.

+**Rationale**:

 No provision is made for mapping Objective-C namespaces to C++ namespaces, even when compiling Objective-C++ code.

 **Rationale**: It's not the goal to make life hard for Objective-C++ developers, but it's likewise not the goal to make Objective-C developers deal with all the intricacies of C++ namespaces, or (potentially worse) just a subset of them.